 - Assessing sensation with dull needles, tuning forks, alcohol swab, and cotton bulls

-Other tests may be ordered, such as blood work or imaging like an MRI.
+Your healthcare provider may order other tests, such as blood work or imaging like an MRI.
 However, instead of diagnosing Parkinson’s, these tests rule out other conditions that may be causing these symptoms.
 In rare cases, you may receive a dopamine transporter scan (DaTscan) to support the suspicion of Parkinson’s.

 - Carbidopa-levodopa is the most effective Parkinson’s disease medication.
 In fact, it is usually so effective that it is used as a diagnostic tool.
 If the symptoms improve significantly with the administration of this medication, it will confirm the diagnosis.